GoogleCloudPlatform/golang-docker/runtime-builder/tests/README.md

 The test.sh script executes the end-to-end test with the following steps:
 * Generate a test.yaml file for use as the cloudbuild.yaml referenced in runtimes.yaml.
 * Deploy the test app.
-* Executes the integration test defined in go-test.yaml through Container Builder.
+* Executes the integration test defined in go-test.yaml through Cloud Build.

 To perform the test:
-* Manually run a container build of the go1-builder image.
+* Manually run a Cloud Build of the go1-builder image.
 Skip this step if you already have an existing image in GCR that you want to test.
 * Set `gcloud config set app/runtime_builders_root` to the integration directory.